knasonov/chinese2/README.md

 python import_words.py
 ```

-This creates `chinese_words.db` containing two tables: `words` with the
+This creates `chinese_words.db` containing three tables: `words` with the
-vocabulary data and `user_words` for tracking individual progress.
+vocabulary data, `user_words` for tracking individual progress and
+`word_interactions` which logs every encounter with a word.
 See
 `DATABASE.md` for a complete description of the schema.

 ## Function Reference